DATA-606-2023-FALL-THURSDAY/Loan-prediction-analysis/docs/Proposal.md

 Data Dictionary :

-YearStart: the starting year of the data for a particular record (integer).
+YearStart: The starting year of the data for a particular record.

-YearEnd: the ending year of the data for a particular record (integer).
+YearEnd: The ending year of the data for a particular record.

+LocationAbbr: Abbreviated code representing the location where the data was collected.

-LocationDesc: the full name of the state or territory where the data was collected (string).
+LocationDesc: Full name of the state or territory where the data was collected.

+DataSource: Information about the source or organization providing the data.

-Topic: the general topic area of the data, such as "Cancer" or "Diabetes" (string).
+Topic: General topic area of the data, such as "Cancer" or "Diabetes".

-Question: the specific question or aspect of health being measured by the data (string)(e.g. Alcohol use among youth, Alcohol use before pregnancy)
+Question: Specific question or aspect of health being measured by the data.

+Response: This column appears to be empty or contains no data.

+DataValueUnit: Unit of measurement for the DataValue column.

+DataValueType: Type of data being recorded.

-DataValue: the actual data value for a particular record (double).
+DataValue: The actual data value for a particular record.

+DataValueAlt: An alternative data value, represented as a floating-point number.

+DataValueFootnoteSymbol: Symbol related to footnotes for data values.

+DatavalueFootnote: Actual footnotes associated with data values.

+LowConfidenceLimit: Lower confidence limit for data values.

+HighConfidenceLimit: Upper confidence limit for data values.

-StratificationCategory1: a general category for the stratification variable (e.g. "Race/Ethnicity“)(string).
+StratificationCategory1: General category for the stratification variable.

-Stratification1: a specific category within the general stratification category (string).
+Stratification1: Specific category within the general stratification category.

+StratificationCategory2: This column appears to be empty or contains no data.

+Stratification2: This column appears to be empty or contains no data.

+StratificationCategory3: This column appears to be empty or contains no data.

+Stratification3: This column appears to be empty or contains no data.

+GeoLocation: Geographic location information.

+ResponseID: This column appears to be empty or contains no data.

+LocationID: Identifier for the location where the data was collected.

+TopicID: Identifier for the general topic area.

+QuestionID: Identifier for the specific question or aspect of health.

+DataValueTypeID: Identifier for the type of data.

+StratificationCategoryID1: Identifier for the general stratification category.

+StratificationID1: Identifier for the specific stratification category.

+StratificationCategoryID2: This column appears to be empty or contains no data.

+StratificationID2: This column appears to be empty or contains no data.

+StratificationCategoryID3: This column appears to be empty or contains no data.

+StratificationID3: This column appears to be empty or contains no data.

+# Target Variable and Predictors

+Traget variable:
+The target variable is Datavalue.
+This column contains the actual data value for a particular record, such as the prevalence of a chronic disease in a population, the number of deaths from a chronic disease.

+Features:
+YearStart, YearEnd, Topic, LocationDesc, Question,StratificationCategory1,Stratification1